Ha0Tang/LGGAN/README.md

   year={2019}
 }
 ```
-If you use modules from SelectionGAN paper, please use the following:
+If you use modules from SelectionGAN paper, please also cite their paper:
 ```
 @inproceedings{tang2019multichannel,
   title={Multi-Channel Attention Selection GAN with Cascaded Semantic Guidancefor Cross-View Image Translation},